GeorgeSheslow/Sensors_and_Control_Fetch_Robot/README.md

 # iksolver

+iksolver is a rosservice used to calculate a trajectory from the robot's current position to a requested position.
+This service runs with name ``/calc_traj``.
+This can be seen with ``rosservice info /calc_traj`` It can be tested with ``rosservice call /calc_traj [0.66,0.00033,0.27]``

 MoveIT:
 - In catkin_ws/src/moveit/moveit_ros/planning/planning_components_tools/CMakeLists.txt, comment out lines 17 to 22
 - Comment the line 75 in file catkin_ws/src/moveit_tutorials/CMakeLists.txt